Table of Contents

 Consider the Blend

 Many of the products listed in this guide were a product to offer “Maple” or “Apple” Hardwoods, but closer inspection revealed that they were blended products.
-Commonly, more expensive woods such as cherry and hickory are blended with more common trees in order to to keep the prices of their product.
+Commonly, more expensive woods such as cherry and hickory are blended with more common trees to keep the prices of their product.

 Alder and oak are very subtle flavors and allow stronger flavors to shine through.